 Catherynne M. Valente is the New York Times bestselling author of over two dozen works of fiction and poetry, including Palimpsest, the Orphan’s Tales series, Deathless, Radiance, and the crowdfunded phenomenon The Girl Who Circumnavigated Fairyland in a Ship of Own Making.
 She is the winner of the Andre Norton, Tiptree, Mythopoeic, Rhysling, Lambda, Locus and Hugo awards.
 She has been a finalist for the Nebula and World Fantasy Awards.
 She lives on an island off the coast of Maine with a small but growing menagerie of beasts, some of which are human.

 Learn more about Cat here.

-Dawn Vogel has written and edited both fiction and non-fiction.
+Dawn Vogel writes and edits both fiction and non-fiction.
 Her academic background is in history, so it’s not surprising that much of her fiction is set in earlier times.
 By day, she edits reports for historians and archaeologists.
-In her alleged spare time, she runs a craft business, helps edit Mad Scientist Journal, and tries to find time for writing.
+In her alleged spare time, she runs a craft business, co-edits Mad Scientist Journal, and tries to find time for writing.
+She is a member of Broad Universe and an associate member of SFWA.
+Her first novel, Brass and Glass: The Cask of Cranglimmering, is available from Razorgirl Press.
 She lives in Seattle with her awesome husband (and fellow author), Jeremy Zimmerman, and their herd of cats.
-Visit her at http://historythatneverwas.com.
+Visit her at historythatneverwas.com.